You are here

 If you've just moved to Canada, it's important to make sure you have received all the vaccines recommended for adults in BC.
 These vaccines might be different from those recommended in your home country.

-Take your immunization record to your local health unit, community health centre, primary care clinic, or pharmacy to be checked to see if you are up to date on routine vaccines.
-If you don’t have a vaccine record, you can still speak to a health care provider about what vaccines are recommended.
-If you are missing any recommended vaccines, you can receive these from a pharmacy or your local health unit, community health centre, or primary care clinic.
+Take your immunization record to your local health unit, community health centre, primary care clinic, or nursing station to be checked to see if you are up to date on routine vaccines.
+If you don’t have a vaccine record, it's still important to speak with a health care provider about what vaccines are recommended.
+If you are missing any recommended vaccines, you can receive these from a pharmacy or your local health unit, community health centre, primary care clinic, or nursing station.
 Some doctors and nurse practitioners also give vaccines.

-People living in Extended or Intermediate Care Facilities should make sure all of their routine immunizations are up to date.
-In addition, it is recommended that people who live in these facilities receive the following vaccines:
+People living in care facilities should make sure all of their routine immunizations are up to date.
+In addition, people who live in these facilities should receive the following vaccines:

 Health conditions